electricbookworks/electric-book-workflow/guide/text/51-epub-output.md

 The following sections go into more detail.

+## Run the script

+Run the output script for our OS (e.g. `run-windows.bat` or `run-mac.command`) and choose the epub option.

+The script tells Jekyll to compile epub-ready HTML, opens Sigil, and opens `0-0-cover.html` there, which automatically imports your book's metadata into the epub.
+It also opens a file browser to the epub-ready HTML files.

+In Sigil, then, add the remaining content files, define file semantics, and generate a TOC.

+If you're not using the script, at a command prompt in the same folder as the scripts, run `bundle exec jekyll b --config="_config.yml,_config.epub.yml"`.
+Then from Sigil, open the `0-0-cover.html` file in `_site/book/text`.
+That will import book metadata, and you can then assemble the epub in Sigil.

+> Technical background: To get the metadata to import to Sigil, you must *open* one of your book's HTML files in Sigil (the cover is best, since it's the first file).
+That is, don't 'Add Existing Files…' to a new, blank epub.
+Only by opening a single HTML file (as in 'File > Open…', then select the HTML file) will Sigil read and import the file's Dublin Core metadata.
+After that, you can add the remaining files in Sigil using 'Add Existing Files…'.
+{:.box}

 ## Assembling the epub

 We like to assemble our epubs (as EPUB2 for compatibility with older ereaders) in [Sigil](https://github.com/user-none/Sigil/).
 If we're not changing something major, it takes five minutes.
 (See the pro tip below for an even quicker way.)

-1. Put the HTML files from `_html` into your `Text` folder.
+1. Put the HTML files from `_site` into your `Text` folder.
-1. If it's not automatically imported, put the finished `epub.css` (from your book's `styles` folder in `_html`) into your Sigil `Styles` folder.
+1. If it's not automatically imported, put the finished `epub.css` (from your book's `styles` folder in `_site`) into your Sigil `Styles` folder.
 (Our `epub.css` file is not the same as `web.css`.
 It does not link to font files and avoids CSS3 features, like @fontface, some pseudo classes and media queries, to work better with popular readers with poor or buggy CSS support, such as Adobe Digital Editions.)
 1.	**Replace any SVG images** in the `Images` folder with JPG equivalents.
 And:
 1. Search-and-replace any links to .svg in your HTML files with .jpg.
 1.	**Copy any fonts** into the `Fonts` folder, if you want them embedded.
 (If you don't want to embed fonts, remove any `@font-face` rules from your stylesheet to avoid file-not-found validation errors.
 We don't recommend embedding fonts unless they are required for meaning or unusual character sets.)